Updated: Mar 3

 There are a few simple guidelines that we can use to validate that the bug description is suitable for the exactable quality standards:

-Make sure that the description reflects the true and entire picture.
+Make sure that the description reflects the actual and entire picture.

 Describe the bug without any exaggeration.